KDE/websites-hig-kde-org/HIG/source/plattform/settings.rst

 -  Lay out your settings page according to the :doc:`alignment </layout/alignment>` guidelines.
 -  Organize your settings into logical groups, with more important groups appearing higher up on the page.
-Separate the groups with whitespace or put them into different tabs of a
+Separate the groups with white space or put them into different tabs of a
    :doc:`tabbed view </components/navigation/tab>` (if appropriate).
 -  Separate common and advanced settings into different groups.
 If necessary,